Adria-F/Cutscene-Manager/README.md

 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).”

-Wide intro into the pros/cons of different cutscene systems

 Explanation on the current existing cutscene editors

 Data driven code with generic approach